UtkarshM-hub/Open_Pixel/CONTRIBUTING.md

 3. Change the value of `color` and `name` according to your preference

 4. Open Terminal and type following command

         git add .
-        git commit -m "Feat: Add My Pixel(0,0)" git push
+        git commit -m "Feat: Add My Pixel(x,y)" git push
+    ### NOTE: Replace x and y with your values of x and y.

-5. Open you forked repository, click on `Create a Pull Request`
+6. Open you forked repository, click on `Create a Pull Request`

-6. Let the title of the pull request as it is and click on `Create a Pull Request`
+7. Let the title of the pull request as it is and click on `Create a Pull Request`

 ## Congratulations! you have successfully contributed to this project🎉